javedmshah/env-vars-consul-microservices/README.md

 available to the microservice as an environment variable.
 These would include service accounts used by microservices for connecting to OpenAM for example.

-## Source
+## Base image
-This repo relies on the maven build directory for the microservices, which is not public.
+The image uses the public base-only images for the microservices which do not contain an entrypoint command.
+This is necessary to spawn the microservice from a parent envconsul process.